https://invisible-island.net/ncurses/man/

 from the header files.

-All implementations which provide terminfo interfaces add definitions
+All implementations that provide terminfo interfaces add definitions as

-as described in the Terminfo Names section.
-Most, but not all, base
+described in the "terminfo Names" section above.
+Most, but not all,

 SEE ALSO